mac-theobio/DataViz/README.md

 * .rmd files are made into _both_ .notes.html and .slides.html

+* .txt files use an old Dushoff format; they combine with .tmp files currently to make .lmd files.
+Right now they are _not_ automatically updated 2021 Oct 12 (Tue).

+* .dmd files are probably deprecated; they are like .rmd files but make knows to look for and make dependencies

 Styled html files (currently, plain and .notes) are made using an intermediate .rmk file, which is simply an .md file but the YAML is combined with knitr output in a hacky way.

-* .dmd files are probably deprecated; they are like .rmd files but make knows to look for and make dependencies
+* We need a less hacky approach that involves knitting things once but getting it right ... understand more about what knitr is doing, I guess.

 Code in `code/` directory is assumed to be run with `code/` as the working directory